rforge/rwinedt/pkg/inst/ReadMe.txt

     - After upgrading from an old R-WinEdt installation, the user will be asked whether the upgrade should be performed, because user-customized changes will be lost when replacing the old R.ini file with a new one.

-    - The code of the Omegahat package 'SWinRegistry', version 0.3-3, has been included completely in RWinEdt as a matter of convenience.
-      MANY thanks to the Omegahat developers, in particlular Duncan Temple Lang!